oracle-livelabs/oci/oci-stack-monitoring-fundamentals/import-oci-services/import-oci-services.md

 	![Import resources, highlighting the Import resources button](images/2-2-import.png " ")

 	This slide-out will help guide us through the process of importing resources into Stack Monitoring.
 Importing resources is easy, simply select the OCI monitoring namespace that contains the resource you wish to import.
-This is a list of all OCI resources that can be imported into Stack Monitoring.

 	![Import resources, highlighting the list of available namespaces that can be imported in to Stack Monitoring](images/2-3-import.png " ")

-	To import the OCI load balancer, from this list we'll select oci_lbaas.
+	To import an OCI load balancer, from this list we'll select oci_lbaas.

 	![Import resources, highlighting the oci_lbaas namespaces](images/2-4-import.png " ")

-	Once the namespace has been chosen, **oci_lbaas**, Stack Monitoring will populate the **Request name**.
+	Once the namespace has been chosen, **oci\_lbaas**, Stack Monitoring will populate the **Request name**.
+However, if you prefer to rename the work request simply replace the pre-populated text.
 The request name can be used to help track the job progress and provide details of past import jobs.

 	![Import resources, highlighting the advanced options specifically tags](images/2-5-import.png " ")